 2022 football preview: Game-by-game predictions for the Washington State Cougars

-Washington State’s nonconference football slate features two favorable matchups against lower-level opponents and one major test on the road against a Power Five notable.
-The Cougars open Pac-12 play with a grueling month-long stretch, during which they will face four of the conference’s best teams – including defending Pac-12 champion Utah.
+Washington State’s nonconference football slate features two favorable matchups against lower-level opponents and one major test on the road against a notable Power Five foe.
+The Cougars open Pac-12 play with a grueling month-long stretch, during which they will face four of the conference’s best projected teams – including defending champion Utah.
 WSU’s schedule for November is much less daunting.
 The Cougars close their season with four very winnable games, all against opponents they beat in 2021.

 Sept.
 3 vs. Idaho

 After a five-year hiatus, the Battle of the Palouse is back.
 The border neighbors are both led by first-year coaches in Dickert and Jason Eck, who were coworkers at a couple of past coaching stops.
-That adds intrigue to a farmland feud that has been largely uninteresting over the past two decades – the Cougs have outscored the Vandals 396-99 overall in nine straight wins.
-WSU will be a heavy favorite over Idaho, which dropped down to the FCS level in 2018.
+That adds intrigue to a farmland feud that has been largely uninteresting over the past two decades – the Cougs have outscored the Vandals 396-99 over nine straight wins.
+WSU will be a heavy favorite over Idaho, which dropped back down to the Football Championship Subdivision in 2018.
 WSU, 45-10.

 Sept.
 10 at Wisconsin

 Dickert returns to his home state for one of WSU’s most anticipated nonconference games in some time.
-The Badgers eventually wear WSU out with their powerful running game, combined with a tenacious defensive front and a booming home-field advantage of over 80,000 fans.
+The Badgers eventually wear WSU out with their powerful running game, combined with a tenacious defensive front and a booming home-field advantage of more than 80,000 fans.
 Wisconsin, 30-24.

 Sept.
 17 vs. Colorado State

-WSU gets back on track against a Mountain West Conference bottomfeeder, cruises to a well-rounded victory.
+WSU gets back on track against a Mountain West Conference bottomfeeder and cruises to a well-rounded victory.
 WSU, 37-13.

 Sept.
 24 vs. Oregon